RossLab/B_viburni/3_Coverage_analysis.md

 ![](misc/kmer_ratio.jpeg)

+### 6.3. kmer coverage (improved)

+Instead of defining A/B kmer as above, we can try with coverage ratios.
+As above, we can speculate that a B kmer may be unique to Bs or shared between A and B. Therefore, we could expect anything with a log2(B lines/non-B lines) >= 0.58 to be a putative B kmer.
+We can also define a stricter thresfold of >= 2.
+Therefore, we can generate this set.
+To do so, we need to normalise the kmer data (Kamil suggested haploid coverage estimated by genomescope, which sounds good) and establish a threshold of kmer coverage.

+- PV04 = 42.5
+- PV13 = 40.1
+- PV21 = 22.7
+- PV23 = 24.7

+Since we set our lower threshold to 5, anything with normalised coverage < 5 can be assigned a value of 4 before estimating the ratios.
+We can discard all kmers with norm cov < 5 in all four lines.
+After doing that and calculating coverages, these are our sets:

+ - a.candidates.loose.tsv = 507336789
+ - b.candidates.loose.tsv = 47347191
+ - a.candidates.strict.tsv = 535347275
+ - b.candidates.strict.tsv = 19336705

 ## 7. A detour with an alternative assemblies

 Some B chromosomal contigs/scaffolds could have been misassembled during the assembly/correction process due to repetitive structure etc. Before proceeding with more sophisticated assignments, let's take a moment and see if we get a higher fraction of B-linked contigs using:

 - the raw Pacbio assembly (quick dirty check; very similar profile to freeze.v0.
-Not worth pursuing this.)
+Not worth pursuing this.) # /data/ross/mealybugs/analyses/B_viburni_2020/4_cov_analysis/cov/to_raw
-- an alternative assembly (with flye)
+- an alternative assembly (with flye) # /data/ross/mealybugs/analyses/B_viburni_2020/4_cov_analysis/cov/to_flye

 This will simply follow the steps in sections 3 and 4, but let's not bother with filtering out reads with mismatches for now (commands below for the flye assembly)